If things go wrong

 - they’ve been convicted of an offence against the Act or a dishonesty offence such as theft, or

-- they’ve had a credit contract reopened by the courts or a Disputes Tribunal on the ground that it was oppressive or that the lender acted oppressively (see “Challenging an unfair credit contract” in this section).
+- they’ve had a credit contract reopened by the courts or a Disputes Tribunal on the ground that it was oppressive or that the lender acted oppressively (see: “Challenging an unfair credit contract”).

-If the lender breaches the ban by operating a credit business, they can be jailed for up to three months or fined up to $200,000, or both.
+If the lender ignores the ban and operates a credit business, they can be jailed for up to three months or fined up to $200,000, or both.

 What happens if a lender commits offences against the CCCF Act?